ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/server/administration/monitoring/open-telemetry.markdown

     By default, the endpoint path for the OpenTelemetry Collector is `/v1/metrics.`

   * So, for example, if you are using the default settings for the OpenTelemetry Collector
-    and utilizing `HttpProtobuf` as the transport protocol, the endpoint used would be `http://localhost:4318/v1/metrics` (replace the default port 4318 with whatever port you are using).
+    and utilizing **HttpProtobuf** as the transport protocol, the endpoint used would be `http://localhost:4318/v1/metrics` (replace the default port 4318 with whatever port you are using).

 * **gRPC** protocol:

-  * When using the gRPC transport protocol, the endpoint should be specified in the format
+  * When using the default settings for the OpenTelemetry Collector with the **gRPC** transport protocol,
+    the endpoint should be specified in the format `grpc://localhost:4317`
-    `grpc://localhost:4317` (replace the default port 4317 with whatever port you are using).
+    (replace the default port 4317 with whatever port you are using).

   * The gRPC endpoint does not include a path like _/v1/metrics_.